Possible chiral spin liquid state in the $S=1/2$ kagome Heisenberg model

 For $-0.15 \leq J' \leq 0.4$, the first-order derivative of the ground-state energy $E_0$ does not show any singularities, as shown in Fig.~\ref{fig:fig2}(a).
 However, we observe that the second-order derivative of $E_0$ exhibits three sharp peaks [see Fig.~\ref{fig:fig2}(a)].
 The location of these peaks indicates that there is no (at least neither first nor second-order) phase transition within the region of $0\leq{}J'\leq{}0.1$.
+We emphasize that these results are stable against the system-size and bond-dimension scaling (see Supplementary Note 6) and indeed, are consistent with a previous DMRG result~\cite{gong2015global}.
 In contrast, previous DMRG studies~\cite{gong2014emergent,gong2015global} suggest a critical point at $J'_c\approx0.08$ that is identified by vanishing spin chirality.
-This contradiction can be resolved as follows~\cite{appendix}: Consider the spin chirality $\chi_{ijk}(\geq{}0)$ defined on an elementary triangle $\triangle_{ijk}$ [see Fig.~\ref{fig:fig1}(b)], we find that (i) $\chi_{ijk}$ is sizable for a state deep inside the CSL phase, e.g., $\chi_{ijk}\sim{}0.06$ at $J'=0.2$; (ii) $\chi_{ijk}$ will decrease rapidly as $J'$ decreases and exceed $J'=0.1$, i.e., $\chi_{ijk}\sim{}6\times{}10^{-4}$ at $J'=0.08$, which is small but does not vanish numerically; (iii) $\chi_{ijk}$ continues to decrease to a numerical zero, $\chi_{ijk}\sim{}6\times{}10^{-7}$ at $J'=-0.04$, around which CSL to VBC II phase transition occurs [see Figs.~\ref{fig:fig1}(a) and \ref{fig:fig2}].
+This contradiction can be resolved as follows~(see Supplementary Note 2): Consider the spin chirality $\chi_{ijk}(\geq{}0)$ defined on an elementary triangle $\triangle_{ijk}$ [see Fig.~\ref{fig:fig1}(b)], we find that (i) $\chi_{ijk}$ is sizable for a state deep inside the CSL phase, e.g., $\chi_{ijk}\sim{}0.06$ at $J'=0.2$; (ii) $\chi_{ijk}$ will decrease rapidly as $J'$ decreases and exceed $J'=0.1$, e.g., $\chi_{ijk}\sim{}6\times{}10^{-4}~ (2\times{}10^{-4})$ at $J'=0.08~(0)$, which is small but does not vanish numerically (note that the truncation error in our DMRG calculations is $\lesssim{}10^{-6}$), and is stable against finite-size scaling (see Supplementary Note 2); (iii) $\chi_{ijk}$ continues to decrease to a numerical zero, $\chi_{ijk}\sim{}6\times{}10^{-7}$ at $J'=-0.04$, around which CSL to VBC II phase transition occurs [see Figs.~\ref{fig:fig1}(a) and \ref{fig:fig2}].
+Moreover, in Fig.~\ref{fig:cc}, we show the real-space chiral-chiral correlation function at $J'=0$.
+Comparing $J'=0$ and $J'=0.2$ (see the results of $J'=0.2$ in Supplementary Note 2 and also in Ref.~\cite{gong2015global}) data with various parameters, one can conclude that (i) the long-ranged correlation of spin chirality becomes evident only when the circumference and bond dimensions are sufficiently large.
+This phenomenon holds true even when the system is deep inside the CSL phase, namely, $J'=0.2$; (ii) Increasing the circumference of cylinders and/or bond dimensions can enhance the chiral-chiral correlation obtained by DMRG, thereby amplifying the strength of spin chirality.
+These observations strongly suggest that even at $J' = 0$, the chiral-chiral correlation tends to be long-ranged on cylinders with sufficiently large circumferences, provided that the bond dimensions are adequately sized to catch this feature.

 In addition to the energetics, we have also calculated the wave function fidelity $F(J') = |\langle \Psi(J') | \Psi(J'-\Delta{}J') \rangle |$ and the corresponding susceptibility $\chi_{F}\equiv{}\text{d}F/\text{d}J'$, where $|\Psi(J') \rangle$ is the ground state obtained by Random- or Boosted-DMRG initialized with $|\Psi(J'+\Delta{}J')\rangle$.
 Here we adopt $\Delta{}J'=0.01$.
 For $J'\leq{}-0.04$, the kinks in $F$ and singularities in $\chi_{F}$, as shown in Fig.~\ref{fig:fig2}(b), are in agreement with the location of the sharp peaks in the second-order derivative of $E_0$.